 A very young Veronica Cartwright is good as Cathy Brenner, terrified by what she is seeing but still loving towards her lovebirds.

 The ending is bleak and we are left hoping the best for these characters, but it doesn’t look likely that there will be a happy ending.
 The original scripted ending was even bleaker, and I do wish it had been filmed as it shows how far the attacks had spread; they drive through the town to find utter devastation, dead bodies and thousands of birds as far as the eye can see.

 My favourite scenes are the following.
 Mitch and Melanie talking about her mother up on the hill.
 The banter between Mitch and Melanie when he is treating Melanie’s cut.
 The attack where Melanie is trapped in the phonebox.
 Melanie and Annie discussing Mitch and Lydia before the bid hits their door.
 Lydia finding the dead farmer.
 The birds gathering behind Melanie at the school, and the scene with the bird expert lady talking about the attacks.

-One of Hitchcock’s best films, and a very good horror film in it’s own right.
-If you’re a fan please leave your thoughts.
+One of Hitchcock’s best films, and a very good horror film in its own right.
+If you’re a fan of this one, please do leave your thoughts.
 If you’ve never seen it, I hope you’ll check it out.